 Packing a bag to take to the hospital is a third trimester rite of passage.
 A quick Google search turns up plenty of packing guides and strategies for what you should pack, but what do you need for your baby?
 Are you supposed to bring diapers?
 Blankets?
 Clothes?
 How do I know how to bring when I have no idea what size they'll be?
 What do newborn babies need in the hospital, and what are you responsible to bring with you?

-You can bring anything you think you’d like to have with you, but in true Poppylist fashion, we’ve narrowed it down to a handful of basic items that will be optimally helpful (and take up just a little bit of space in your bag) from baby coming-home outfits to swaddles.
+Of course, you can bring anything you think you’d like to have with you, but in true Poppylist fashion, we’ve narrowed it down to a handful of basic items that will be optimally helpful (and take up just a little bit of space in your bag) from baby coming-home outfits to swaddles.

 There’s one item you’re required to bring to your hospital birth–the car seat.
 Don’t forget it, as the hospital will not discharge you without it.
 If convenient, you can leave it in your car during labor and delivery, and your birthing partner can fetch it once you’re ready to buckle up baby and head home.